Agil Mammadov (footballer, born 1989)

-Agil Mammadov (born 1 May 1989 in Nakhchivan) is an Azerbaijani professional footballer who plays as a goalkeeper for Neftchi Baku in the Azerbaijan Premier League.
+Agil Mammadov (born 1 May 1989) is an Azerbaijani former professional footballer who played as a goalkeeper.

 Career

 Club

 Mammadov played for FK Baku in a qualifier for the 2008–09 UEFA Champions League.

 On 4 December 2014, Mammadov left FK Baku after not being paid by the club.

 On 24 July 2016, Mammadov signed with AZAL PFK.

 On 5 June 2017, Mammadov signed a one-year contract with Gabala FK.
 Leaving the club on 29 December 2017, with Neftchi Baku announced the signing of Mammadov on a contract until the end of the 2017–18 season, with the option of an additional year.

 On 7 January 2019, Mammadov returned to Neftchi Baku from Gabala for his third stint with the club, signing an 18-month contract.

 International

 Mammadov represented the Azerbaijan national under-21 football team.